Should San Francisco Regulate Chariot?

 They first appeared during World War I, when car owners across the country began travelling along streetcar routes and taking passengers for a fare.
 Most cities in the country banned these services, known as “jitneys,” after heavy lobbying from the streetcar companies, but in San Francisco they were allowed to continue operating along certain routes.

-It took a long time, but the city ultimately ‘regulated’ this historic jitneys out of existence by refusing to issue new operator permits.
+It took a long time, but the city ultimately ‘regulated’ the historic jitneys out of existence by refusing to issue new operator permits.
 The last jitney, which shuttled between the Caltrain station and Market Street, finally went away in 2016.

 In pursuit of a new permitting and regulation regime for modern jitneys, San Francisco has been holding negotiations with Chariot, conducting public outreach, and checking in with the SFMTA Citizens Advisory Council for a while now, as reported in the SF Examiner.
 The resulting staff report specifies a permitting program with fees, as laid out in the charts below: